abinit/abipy/docs/postprocessing_howto.rst

 Visualize phonon displacements
 ------------------------------

 AbiPy is interfaced with the phononwebsite_ project
 If you have already installed the python package from `github <https://github.com/henriquemiranda/phononwebsite>`_ it's possbile to export the ``PHBST.nc`` to JSON and then load the file via the web-interface.
-Alternatively, it's possible to automate the entire procedure with the :ref:`abiview.py` script.
+Alternatively, it's possible to automate the entire procedure with the abiview.py_ script.

 Use::

     abiview.py phbands out_PHBST.nc -web

 to start a local web server and open the HTML page inside the default browser (the browser can be changed with the ``--browser`` option).

 It is also possible to visualize the phonon modes starting directly from a DDB_ file with::

     abiview.py ddb -web

 In this case, AbiPy will invoke anaddb to produce the ``PHBST.nc`` file on an automatically generated q-path and then start the web server.

 Visualize the results of a structural relaxation